MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 # Lab 01 - Manage Microsoft Entra ID Identities

+## Lab introduction

+This is the first in a series of labs for Azure Administrators.
+In this lab, you learn about users and groups.
+Users and groups are the basic building blocks for an identity solution.

 ## Lab scenario

-To allow Contoso users to authenticate by using Entra ID, you have been tasked with provisioning users and group accounts.
-Membership of the groups should be updated automatically based on the user's job titles.
-You also need to create a test Entra ID tenant with a test user account and grant that account limited permissions to resources in the Contoso Azure subscription.
+Your organization is building a new lab environment for pre-production testing of apps and services.
+A few engineers are being hired to manage the lab environment, including the virtual machines.
+To allow the engineers to authenticate by using Microsoft Entra ID, you have been tasked with provisioning users and groups.
+To minimize administrative overhead, membership of the groups should be updated automatically based on job titles.

+## Interactive lab simulation

+This lab uses an interactive lab simulation.
+The simulation lets you to click through a similar scenario at your own pace.
+There are differences between the interactive simulation and this lab, but many of the core concepts are the same.
+An Azure subscription is not required.

+>**Note:** This simulation is being updated.
+Microsoft Entra ID is the new name for Azure Active Directory (Azure AD).

++ [Manage Entra ID Identities](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%201).
+Create and configure users and assign to groups.
+Create an Azure tenant and manage guest accounts.

 ## Lab objectives
 In this lab, you will complete the following tasks: